-In CIV, Y2, Q1, as expected, we received only a few rate filings.
-These three, small group, quarterly adjustment filings were reviewed and approved after being distributed evenly across our credentialed health actuaries for detailed review.
+In CIV, Y2, Q2, as expected, we received only one rate filing.
+This small group, quarterly adjustment filing received a thorough and detailed review by our credentialed health actuaries.
 Our market analyst and other staff provided initial file review as well as compiled data from filings to allow DCBS staff to compare information across all of the filing companies.
 Using our new hearing process, all hearings were held on one day.

-As in previous years, we will begin planning for the influx of 2017 rate filings next spring by reviewing the process used for the 2016 rate filings and identifying strengths and areas of improvement in that process.
+As in previous years, we have been planning for the influx of 2017 rate filings, due May 2 2016.
+We have reviewed the process used for the 2016 rate filings and identified strengths and areas of improvement in that process.
+We will use the same process for 2017 filings and have sent out our projected rate review timeline to carriers.
 We will continue collecting cost containment and quality improvement metrics.
 Also, the review of financial statement information related to improving health care quality expenses is being done in anticipation of generating questions to carriers for explanation and clarification.